dimitri-mar/SchellingBoardAR/README.md

 # The Schelling Board Augmented Reality

-This app helps to play the Schelling Segregation Model Table Game by using Augmented Reality.
+This app helps play the Schelling Segregation Model Board Game by using augmented reality.
 It helps to play the game by using a phone or a tablet to check the happy and unhappy agents.

+This app is part of the [Transciències project](https://transciencies.wixsite.com/castellano).
+For information on how to get or play the board game, you can visit [this page](https://transciencies.wixsite.com/castellano/blank-3).
 ## Launch app

 You can launch the app using docker.